couchbaselabs/ToDoLite-Android/tutorial.md

 In Couchbase Lite a document’s body takes the form of a JSON object - a collection a key/value pairs where the values can be different types of data such as numbers, strings, arrays or even nested objects.

-Open `List.java` and add the necessary code in the `createNewList` method to persist a List document to a Couchbase Lite database.
-Instantiate a new HashMap and save a couple of properties:
+Open `document/List.java` and add the necessary code in the `createNewList` method to persist a List document to a Couchbase Lite database.
+Instantiate a new HashMap and save a few properties:
 - `type` » the document type `list`
 - `title` » parameter that’s passed to the function
 - `created_at` » the `currentTimeString` variable
 - `members` » an empty `ArrayList`

-Create a new document using the `createDocument` method available on the database object.
+Create a new document using the `createDocument` method available on the [database](http://developer.couchbase.com/mobile/develop/references/couchbase-lite/couchbase-lite/database/index.html) object.

 With a new document, use the `putProperties` method passing in the HashMap.
 This method persists the document to the database.